-- Any adverse impacts of granting planning permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or - Specific policies in that Framework indicate that development should be restricted'.
+- Any adverse impacts of granting planning permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; - or - Specific policies in that Framework indicate that development should be restricted'.

-5.4 The application site is located within the countryside, outside of a built up area boundary.
-HDPF policy 26 seeks to protect the countryside from inappropriate development and states that new development must meet one of the following criteria:
+5.4 The application site is located just outside of the built-up boundary of Southwater and therefore it is deemed to be located within the countryside.
+HDPP policy 26 seeks to protect the countryside from inappropriate development and states that new development must meet one of the following criteria:

-- '1.
-Support the needs of agriculture or forestry; - 1.
-Enable the extraction of minerals or the disposal of waste; - 2.
+'1.
+Support the needs of agriculture or forestry;

+- 1. Enable the extraction of minerals or the disposal of waste; - 2.
 Provide for quiet informal recreational use; or - 3.
 Enable the sustainable development of rural areas'.